Barfi!: 2012

-34 years later, an elderly Barfi is shown to be severely ill in the hospital where Jhilmil lies with him on the hospital bed and they die together.
-Shruti narrates how they died peacefully, not wanting to leave each other behind in life or death.
-The film ends with the happy days of Barfi and Jhilmil being shown and the credits roll.
+In the present day, Barfi is gravely ill in a hospital and is close to death.
+Jhilmil arrives and lies with Barfi in his hospital bed as Shruti narrates that the two died peacefully together, not wanting to leave each other behind in life or death.
+The film closes showing the last days of Barfi and Jhilmil as credits roll.